 A: No, we will not be verifying the information in your application prior to the interview process, however, we may choose to verify relevant information including references for final candidates.
 In order to volunteer in the UCLA Health System, all final candidates will undergo volunteer screening, background checks, and orientation requirements.
 We strongly advise that you be completely honest in all your responses prior to submission and during the interview and final evaluation process.

-A: The program is highly competitive every year.
-RAP students have routinely been very satisfied with their experience and have encouraged fellow students to apply.
+A: We receive many applications from interested students every year.
+Accepted RAP students have routinely been very satisfied with their experience and have encouraged fellow students to apply.

 Q: When will interviews and final selection take place?

-A: Interviews will be conducted late October to early November and final selection will take place by late November.
+A: Interviews will be conducted late October to mid November and final selection will take place by late November.

 Q: How can I prepare for my interview?